zylx0532/pasztor.at/_posts/2018-12-31-monitoring-basics.md

 When I go into a system to do an audit, I usually discover that if they even have a monitoring, they usually run with some default settings that do no good whatsoever.

-So how do we build a monitoring system?
+So how do we design a monitoring system?
+No, we are not going to talk about specific software like [Icinga](https://icinga.com/), [Prometheus](https://prometheus.io/) or [Grafana](https://grafana.com/), we are going to talk about the things you need to think about when setting up a monitoring system.

 ## The questions monitoring answers